 The employer agrees to provide employees with a state-paid contribution to the deferred compensation program under Minnesota Statutes § 352.96.
-The state-paid contribution shall be in an amount matching the employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$500 per calendar year beginning in 2009 for House and Senate employees.
-For employees under the jurisdiction of the LCC, the state-paid contribution shall be in an amount matching the employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$500 per employee beginning inper fiscal year-2009.
+The state-paid contribution shall be in an amount matching the employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$500 per calendar year for House and Senate employees.
+The state-paid contribution shall be in an amount matching the employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$950 per calendar year for Senate employees.
+Effective July 1, 2016, Ffor employees under the jurisdiction of the LCC, the state-paid contribution shall be in an amount matching the employee's contribution on a dollar-for-dollar basis as permitted by Minnesota Statutes § 356.24, not to exceed \$500\$725 per employee per fiscal year.
 The Appointing Authority shall determine when the state-paid contribution is paid to the employee.